 Potential issues with the funding approach are revealed by looking at the main sources of discretionary revenue for Missouri's institutions.
 This comparison illustrates substantial variation in total revenues and indicates how widely different institutions are in their dependence on state funding.
-Among four-year institutions, the constituent institutions of the University of Missouri are the best funded relative to their enrollment, in large part due to their ability to attract tuition revenue (Figure 10).
+Among four-year institutions, the constituent institutions of the University of Missouri are the best funded relative to their enrollment due to their research missions and first-professional programs, as well as their greater ability to attract tuition revenue (Figure 10).
 At the other end of the spectrum, the two HBCUs are deeply dependent on state funding.